 THE BHP MISSION

-At Bear Hill Publishing, we believe in fiction as not only entertainment, but as art, as a way to share knowledge about the world, as a means to help us understand our emotions, ourselves, and others, and as a form of escapism.
+We believe in fiction as not only entertainment, but as art, as important discourse, as a way to share knowledge about the world, as a means to help us understand our emotions, ourselves, and others, and as a form of escapism.
 Stories have historical and evolutionary significance beyond any other form of information dissemination & BHP is committed to giving the ‘story’ the reverence it is due.

 We are dedicated to 3 main things: